alfredohernandezinostroza/MetaSpread/paper.md

 | $$ -  $$             | `mesenchymal\_proportion`         | Initial proportion of M cells in grid 1                                       | $$  0.6   $$               |
 | $$ -  $$             | `epithelial\_proportion`          | Initial proportion of E cells in grid 1                                       | $$  0.4   $$               |
 | $$ -  $$             | `number\_of\_initial\_cells`      | Initial nr. of total cells                                                    | $$  388   $$               |

+The parameters non-dimensional values, as well as their code equivalent name are available in Table \ref{table}.
+Their dimensional values is available in Table \ref{table-sup}.

 # Simulation output, visualization and analysis